 Once the research question and purpose have been written, a hypothesis made, materials gathered, and the procedures written and reviewed, the instructor is ready to model the investigation.
 Before beginning to follow the procedures, however, the instructor should model how results will be measured.
 For example, will centimeters be used if the investigation measures plant growth?
-If so, the proper use of a ruler should be reviewed.
-Or if investigating the question, "What works fastest at cooling off my mouth after eating spicy food?" a scale to assess "hotness" should be created.
+If so, the proper use of a ruler must be taught and practiced.
+Or if investigating the question, "What works fastest at cooling off my mouth after eating spicy food?" a scale could be created to assess "hotness."

 It is also important for the instructor to model following the procedures step-by-step to encourage consistency.
 Some investigations will call for incremental data collection while others need only final results.
-Following the above procedures, the results for the spicy food investigation are collected in one day, using ten-minute intervals until three trials have been completed.
+Following the above procedures, the class can collect the results for the spicy food investigation in one day, using ten-minute intervals until three trials have been completed.
 Data might also be displayed visually, such as on a bar graph.
-In addition to the bar graph, the student who bit the pepperoncini should share the differences that he or she observed between each of the beverages; these differences should be recorded in the class's science journal.
+In addition to the bar graph, the student who bit the pepperoncini might share the differences that he or she observed between each of the beverages; these differences could be recorded in the class's science journal.